How to prepare walls before wallpapering

 If you fill straight away, or even worse, if you get straight on with papering, you will probably end up with loads of imperfections.

-To avoid this contamination, (and improve the finished look, and reduce time spent sanding and smoothing back over bumpy filler) I would recommend sanding the walls the moment the plaster has dried out.
+You need to avoid this contamination, (and improve the finished look, and reduce time spent sanding and smoothing back over bumpy filler).
+Therefore I would recommend sanding the walls the moment the plaster has dried out.
 Use a coarse grit paper with a sanding block.
 Be vigorous and thorough, but not too mad!
 As a guide, this stage should take no more than 30 minutes.
 When sanded, you should brush or vacuum the surface for a dust free surface.

 Modern plaster(board) walls.
 Even though you have removed all the paper, sanded, and the plastered walls look ready to paper, I would still allow up to 2 hours to check over every surface, filling any small cracks and dings.

-For me, filling means: fill once; sand; second fill; sand the walls again.
+For me, filling means I fill once; sand; second fill; sand the walls again.
 I recommend vacuuming all the walls too, leaving the surface smooth, ready for further decoration.

 Last step, vacuum the tops of skirting boards and clean the floor.
 Repeat the filling, sanding, cleaning process.